ChangJoo-Park/hackernews-rescript/README.md

 ## API

-This project use an [Algoria REST API](https://hn.algolia.com/api).
+This project uses an [Algoria REST API](https://hn.algolia.com/api).
 It is slow but works well.

 ## Installation